1like2learn/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+`.forEach` does not require return and doesn't return an array. `.map` requires a return and returns a new array.
+Both iterate through an array.

 2. Explain the difference between a callback and a higher order function.

+A higher order function can call another function, the callback, using parameters.

 3. What is closure?

+Closure is the ability for nested functions to use variables and functions from their parents

 4. Describe the four rules of the 'this' keyword.

+    1. Global scope: when the this keyword is not called inside of anything
+    2. Implicit scope: when the this keyword is called inside a method
+    3. Explicit scope: when the this keyword is called by bind, apply, or call
+    4. new scope: when the this keyword is called by new

 5. Why do we need super() in an extended class?

+Super() ties the prototype of the extended class to the parent class.
+This allows the extended class to use all the methods of the parent.

 ### Task 1 - Project Set up